EndometriosisHysterectomy and endometriosis

 Pain caused by endometriosis may be associated with:

 Because endometriosis symptoms do not always appear, or may be caused by other conditions, a diagnosis cannot be based on symptoms alone.
-Laparoscopy, an invasive diagnostic procedure, is the only definitive method for diagnosing endometriosis.
+Laparoscopy, an invasive diagnostic procedure, is considered the only definitive method for diagnosing endometriosis.
 However, a trial using a hormonal drug may be used to confirm or rule out endometriosis.
 More recently, clinicians are also considering combining clinical diagnosis with non-invasive imaging in order to reach a diagnosis for endometriosis without exploratory laparoscopy.

 After collecting your symptom report and medical history, the doctor will perform a physical and pelvic exam.
 During the pelvic exam, the doctor will evaluate the size and position of the ovaries and check for tender masses or nodules behind the cervix.